This podcast gives voice to working moms of all kinds—including sex workers

 In time, she turned her focus to other working moms who, like her, struggled to meld their priorities.
 They harbored the same insecurities, and yet, save for a few personal essays each season, she didn’t see any media outlet seriously covering the topic from a journalistic lens.

 “I realized how little research, reporting, and compelling storytelling was about being a working mother,” says Goldstein.
-More often that not, those who did write came from a predominantly white, privileged, and city-dwelling background.
+More often than not, those who did write came from a predominantly white, privileged, and city-dwelling background.
 She wanted to change the narrative to one that contemplated the complicated nature of modern motherhood with a diversity of class, ethnicity, and employment.

 Basically, she’s not interviewing anyone with a hot Silicon Valley startup—or who has a publicist.

-“I think for a very long time, there weren’t a lot of mothers in positions of power in media to really try to tell different kinds of stories,” she says.
+“I think for a very long time, there weren’t a lot of mothers in positions of power in media to really tell different kinds of stories,” she says.

 It wasn’t an easy sell.
 Podcast companies continuously rejected Goldstein’s pitch, instead expressing their interest in lifestyle content aimed at moms or celebrity-focused parenting chat shows.
-One podcast producer straight out told her he didn’t think “there was enough that was interesting about being a working mother” to sustain an entire podcast series.
+One podcast producer straight out told her he didn’t think “there was enough that was interesting about being a working mother” to sustain an entire series.

 Today, The Double Shift is independently produced and part of the Critical Frequency Podcast Network, a women-owned company centered on elevating underrepresented voices in podcasting.
 It’s also funded in part through foundation grants, advertising, and a listener membership program.

 Season one, which finished airing in June, featured a common theme throughout the interviews: mommy-shaming.
-Goldstein had anticipated it would be stressful (“women being overwhelmed” is a common media stereotype, she notes).
+Goldstein had anticipated it would be stress (“women being overwhelmed” is a common media stereotype, she notes).
 In fact, most subjects bemoaned how “people judge them.”

 Season two will further analyze the emotional and professional aspects of working motherhood, in addition to the topic of gender dynamics in the home.
 Goldstein finds that especially poignant to millennials, who are increasingly putting their own stamp on the experience.
 All in all, she sees a generational shift in which women reject the status quo.